 Faculty-Led Program models

-When developing a program, you have the following five faculty-led program models to choose from.
+When developing a program, you have five faculty-led program models to choose from.
 The program model you select will depend heavily on the curricular needs of the program, the support from your Department Chair and Dean, your personal travel availability and student needs.
 Each model has unique characteristics that will affect timing, financial aid availability and cultural immersion so it is important to work closely with your college leadership and the Education Abroad office to understand the best program model.

 Student Application Deadlines